bqle/monkeysweeper/README.txt

 - Provide an overview of each of the classes in your code, and what their function is in the overall game.
-There are four classes in my game. monkeysweeper.RunMinesweeper is similar to the view in the MVC model.
+There are four classes in my game. monkeysweeper.RunMonkeysweeper is similar to the view in the MVC model.
 It creates a frame, the buttons, statuses, and organize them on the screen.
 It also adds event listeners to the buttons, but the logic of what each button does is delegated to GameBoard.
 GameBoard is similar to the controller in the MVC model.
-First, it handles the interactions between monkeysweeper.RunMinesweeper and the models (Minesweeper and Square).
+First, it handles the interactions between monkeysweeper.RunMonkeysweeper and the models (Minesweeper and Square).
 For instance, when a square is clicked, the GameBoard calls the update functions of the models to update the game's inner state.
 Not only that, it can make update the status messages, and handles saving/loading game state from file.
 Lastly, my models are Square